opra-project/OPRA/README.md

 ensures that derivative works remain available to the community.

 Attribution is required at two levels.
-If you are presenting a browser for the OPRA database, please include the logo, as well as a brief description of what the project is all about and a link to the repository.
+If you are presenting a browser for the OPRA database, please include the OPRA logo, as well as a brief description of what the project is all about and a link to the repository.
+You can find OPRA logos in PNG format in the `images/` folder.

 For example:

 <img src="images/opra_attribution_sample.png" alt="OPRA attribution sample" />

-When attributing presets, it is important to credit the preset creator as well as the database itself.
-If possible, make the preset creator attribution more visually prominent in these contexts.
+When attributing presets, it is important to credit the preset creator as well as providing a link to the OPRA GitHub page.
+If possible, please make the preset creator attribution more visually prominent than the OPRA attribution.

 For example:

 <img src="images/preset_attribution_sample.png" alt="Preset attribution sample" />

-You can find OPRA logos in PNG format in the `images/` folder.

 ### Who is Roon Labs?